bfeldatwilio/openGridReact/README.md

 # Overview

 This project demonstrates a Salesforce Canvas application.
-This component is the SID Selector on the Agreement Page.
+This component is an open grid that is not page specific.
 A SF Canvas app is a wrapper around a third party application that is independently hosted, and loaded into SF through it's url (including localhost!).
 This specific component utilizes an Aura component to house the force:canvas component.
 The Aura component is passing in the pages record Id for use in the Canvas app.

 This repo has three main parts:
 1: nginx server in the server folder
 2: react client application in client folder
 3: salesforce Aura component in the force-app folder

 This project does not have proper error handling or full unit testing, and is currently for example only.
-The FLEX SID isn't functional yet.
-If someone wants to take a stab at adding it based on this projects architecture, go for it!
+This project uses local storage to save component specific schema data.

 ## Get it running